No. 20 USC rallies from 13 down late, stuns ASU 28-27

 THE TAKEAWAY

-Arizona State: The first 57 minutes will do little to assuage the pain of the final three.
+Arizona State: The first 57 minutes will do little to assuage the pain of the final three, yet there’s plenty to build on.
 Edwards’ overhaul of his coaching staff still appeared to pay off, and the Sun Devils controlled the line of scrimmage until late.

 USC: Helton will breathe an enormous sigh of relief after his players finally got it together at the last possible moment, but the fact that USC’s lines both struggled will be a problem.
 The Trojans’ turnovers and mistakes also were glaring, but they’ll only dampen the celebration slightly.